-A. Upon proper authorization by a home care worker of the Union for dues deduction in accordance with RCW 41.56.113(1)(a), the State as payor, but not as the Employer, shall cause the appropriate entity or agency to deduct the amount of dues from each home care worker's payment for services (paycheck, direct deposit or debit card).

-- By the 10th of each month the Employer will send the Union the 05 interface B. file including name, address, social security number and provider number for all workers with authorized hours for the month.
-The Union will provide a nightly file to the Employer containing which home care workers have affirmatively authorized dues deductions in accordance with RCW 41.56.113(1)(a).
+- A. Upon proper authorization by an employee, a home care worker of the Union for dues deduction in accordance with RCW 41.56.113(1)(a), the State as payor, but not as the employer, shall cause the appropriate entity or agency to the Employer shall deduct the amount of dues or fees, as applicable, from each home care worker's payment for services (paycheck, direct deposit or debit card). - B. By the 10th of each month tThe Employer will send the Union the 05 interface Caregiver Roster file including, but not limited to, name, address, social security number and provider number for all workers with authorized hours for the month no later than five (5) business days after each payday.
+The Union will provide a nightly file to the Employer containing which home care workers have affirmatively authorized deduction of dues or fees deductions in accordance with RCW 41.56.113(1)(a).
 The nightly file to the Employer will include an attestation from the Union of the authenticity and accuracy of such list and that the Union has received voluntary, affirmative authorization from each individual listed.
-The Union will provide copies of the authorizations upon request of the State within ten (10) calendar days, unless the request is for more than one hundred (100) authorizations, in which case the parties will agree on an appropriate timeframe, which in no case will be longer than thirty (30) days.
-The Employer will deduct dues for any home care worker for whom it has received notice of authorized dues deduction in interface 02 no later than one (1) day prior to the payroll start date. - C. The Employer shall honor the terms and conditions of each home care worker's signed membership card.
+The Union will provide copies of the authorizations upon request of the State Employer within ten (10) calendar days, unless the request is for more than one hundred (100) authorizations, in which case the parties will agree on an appropriate timeframe, which in no case will be longer than thirty (30) days.
+The Employer will deduct dues for any home care worker for whom it has received notice of authorized dues deduction in interface 02-the Deduction Update File no later than one (1) day prior to the payroll start date. - C. The Employer shall honor the terms and conditions of each home care worker's signed membership card. - D. Effective June 1, 2023, aAll new employees covered by this Agreement hired on or after that date June-July 1, 2023, must, as a condition of continued employment, be or become, and then remain, members of the Union no later than thirty (30) days following the employee's initial "OK to provide care" date, in accordance with the provisions of Section 8 of the National Labor Relations Act, as amended, and in accordance with applicable law.
+In addition to the information provided to the Union per Article 5, the Employer will also provide to the union every employee's initial "OK to provide care" date beginning June 1, 2023. - E. Failure of any employee to comply with Section 4.1.D shall, upon written request of the